How To Paint Tropical Moon Rise With Ship

 - Ruler & Pencil to draw horizon

-*Liquitex BASICS doesn’t have a “phthalo turquoise”.
+*Liquitex BASICS doesn’t have a “phthalo turquoise” but they now have “turquoise” in their new line of colors.
 This is a dark teal/dark turquoise color.
-DecoArt Americana is a great brand that makes this color.
+DecoArt Americana is also a great brand that makes this color.

 Step By Step Directions: